kellishaver/feathers/README.md

 Customizing Feathers
 ----

-You can of course override any Feathers CSS declartion inside your own stylesheet, and this is probably the most common and straightfoward path toward customization for a lot of people.
+You can of course override any Feathers CSS declaration inside your own stylesheet, and this is probably the most common and straightfoward path toward customization for a lot of people.
 However, if you would like to simply change Feathers' default colors, it's easy to do.

 First, create an initializer file.